rituraj6/Online-Plant-Nursery-Application/README.md

 Online Plant Nursery Application Spring Boot Project Backend of online Management where customer can buy planters, plants and seeds.
-After running this program in spring boot we have to hit this url to see all the API's in swagger http://localhost:8888/swagger-ui/

-ONLINE NURSERY PLANT and SEED MANAGMENT | Online plant and seed management where you can customer can buy and planter can sell their plants and seeds.
+After running this program in spring boot we have to hit this url to see all the API's in swagger http://localhost:8888/swagger-ui/ customer can buy and planter can sell their plants and seeds.
 Service Layers, Data Access Layers to generate different end points.
 Features:

 # Services Offered
 - User Login and Signup.